kpanirudh4-pixel/ecommerce-sales-dashboard/README.md

 1. Download the Olist dataset from Kaggle
 2. Set up MySQL database and run the table creation scripts
 3. Run `rfm.py` to generate customer segments
-4. Open `PowerBI_dashboard.png` in Power BI Desktop
+4. Open Power BI Desktop and connect to your MySQL database to recreate the dashboard